ninest/NSR/src/content/articles/transport-vocation.md

 Transport apprentices (those who haven't gone for the dirivng course) pretty much have nothing to do, so they will be free the entire time.

-## Transport Supervisor

-Before becoming a transport supervisor, there's more training for around 9 months.

-### Unit

-TSs don't drive much; they mostly manage details and logistics.

 <!--
-## Pledge and rights
-### TO pledge
-*I, as a Transport Operator of the Singapore Armed Forces*\
-*Pledge to comply with all traffic rules and regulations*\
-*To be courteous and considerate to all road users*\
-*To drive safely and defensively*\
-*And To maintain my vehicle*

-No move timing:\
-*0730 to 0930*\
-*1730 to 1930*

-Four cardinal sins:
-1. Speeding
-2. Dozing off
-3. Unauthorized driving
-4. Reversing without care

 ### TO rights
 - Do not move vehicle if you are tired or unwell.
 - Turn down in between details not in accordance to the authorised indent.